ahepp/ahepp.github.io/_posts/2024-04-13-buildroot-pi0w.md

 Coming from a Yocto background, I have a slight preference towards maintaining my changes in an external tree.
 It's worth noting that while this bears a superficial resemblance to a Yocto layer, an external tree is not as complex (or powerful), and there really isn't a *huge* difference between Buildroot's two supported approaches.
 Using the br2-external-tree can help you review the totality of your modifications without cooking up a `git` incantation.
+The external tree seems like it could also avoid some conflicts if you rebase onto an updated version of buildroot, but any conflicts it avoids would likely be superficial.

 As an aside, Buildroot's manual is a great resource.
 If you're used to Yocto's endless reams of understructured, duplicative, yet somehow incomplete documentation, don't assume Buildroot is the same.

+We'll add a br2-external-tree

+    $ mkdir -p tuxpresso
+    $ touch tuxpresso/Config.in
+    $ cat << EOF > tuxpresso/external.desc
+    name: TUXPRESSO
+    desc: Linux espresso machine control
+    EOF
+    $ cat << EOF > tuxpresso/external.mk
+    "include $(sort $(wildcard $(BR2_EXTERNAL_TUXPRESSO_PATH)/package/*/*.mk))"
+    EOF

-We'll [add a br2-external-tree][os-tree-commit] and copy our device's defconfig into our tree to modify down the road.
+and copy our device's defconfig into our tree to modify down the road.

     $ mkdir -p tuxpresso/config
     $ cp buildroot/config/raspberrypi0w_defconfig tuxpresso/config/tuxpresso0w_defconfig